infinum/android-collar/README.md

 ## Usage

-To include plugin to your project, you have to add buildscript dependencies in your project level `build.gradle`:
+To include plugin to your project, you have to add buildscript dependencies in your project level `build.gradle` or `build.gradle.kts`:

+**Groovy**
 ```gradle
 buildscript {
     repositories {